 The prosthodontic program is a three-year program.
-A student in the prosthodontic program must complete a minimum of 42 credit hours of course work, including 12 credit hours of clinical practice and six credit hours of thesis work.
+A resident in the prosthodontic program must complete a minimum of 42 credit hours of course work, including 12 credit hours of clinical practice, and six credit hours of thesis work.
 The remaining credits will be from courses assigned by the program director.
-The prosthodontics program requires three full years of direct patient care.
-Satisfactory completion of the didactic and clinical components of the program results in a specialty certificate through the Marquette University Graduate School.
-Satisfactory completion of the research component of the programs results in a master’s degree through the Marquette University Graduate School.
-The master's degree is required in order to receive the specialty certificate.
+The prosthodontics program requires satisfactory completion of a research project and results in a master’s degree through the Marquette University Graduate School.

 Visit the Department Web Page for more detailed program information.

 ***Application can only be made through the Postdoctoral Application Support Service (PASS) of the American Dental Education Association.
 A complete application is required for consideration.
 The application deadline is September 1st of every year.
 If you are invited to join the program based on the review of your PASS application, then you will need to complete the application requirements below.***

 - Read all application instructions prior to beginning an application

 - A completed application form and fee online

 - Official transcripts from all current and previous colleges/universities except Marquette

 - Undergraduate and dental school grade-point averages, and class rank in dental school.

 - Three letters of recommendation reflecting the applicant’s clinical and academic abilities.

 - Scores from the National Board Dental Examinations, Part I and Part II.
 Not required from graduates of non-U.S./non-Canadian dental schools but recommended.